Approximate optimization, sampling and spin-glass droplets discovery with tensor networks

 \subsection{Preconditioning of boundary MPS}

 We can use the insight from the previous section to set up a preconditioning procedure for the PEPS network.
-Its tensors are defined up to a local gauge transformation, which reflects on non-uniqueness of the decomposition in Eq.~({4}) or Eq.~(\ref{BC_definition}).
+Its tensors are defined up to a local gauge transformation, which reflects on nonuniqueness of the decomposition in Eq.~\eqref{asvd} or Eq.~\eqref{BC_definition}.
 The idea is to insert a resolution of identity, $X X^{-1}$, on each virtual bound to increase the overlap between the boundary MPSs, cf. Fig.~\ref{fig:mp}.

+In principle, finding appropriate $X$'s and $X^{-1}$'s is hard.
+Moreover, it is easy to introduce numerical instabilities with careless choices.
+For that reason, we limit ourselves to diagonal $X$'s with positive elements on the diagonal, with inverse having the same properties.
+Consequently, after applying gauge tensors, the PEPS tensors remain composed of nonnegative elements, which typically is a good choice to retain the numerical stability.

-In principle, finding appropriate $X$'s is hard.
-Therefore, focusing on one link at a time, we proceed as follows.
+To find the preconditioning, we focus on one link at a time and proceed as follows.
 We contract all the other links forming an overlap, as depicted in Fig.~\ref{fig:mp}.
-The remaining object, marked as $T$ in that figure, can be regarded as a matrix the trace of which gives the overlap.
+The remaining object, marked as $T$ in that figure, can be regarded as a matrix, the trace of which gives the overlap.
 However, the off-diagonal elements of $T$ are usually large in comparison to the diagonal ones, which also reflect on the conditioning of the contraction.

-We observe that often good results are obtained by applying a balancing scaling transformation \cite{balancing}, $T = X T' X^{-1}$, as usually implemented in numerical libraries.
+We observe that good results are often obtained by applying heuristic procedure based on a balancing scaling transformation \cite{balancing}, $T = X T' X^{-1}$, as usually implemented in numerical libraries.
 The aim of this procedure is to balance the $1$-norm of rows and columns of the matrix.
 It is a standard preconditioning procedure invoked when numerically finding eigenvalues and eigenvectors.
-A far fetched idea is that in the ideal case, when the overlap is $1$, $T$ would be symmetric.
-Such $X$ are diagonal and positive, which preserves the non-negativity of PEPS tensors obtained with the building blocks in Eq.~\eqref{BC_definition}.
+The far-fetched idea is that in the ideal case when the overlap is $1$, $T$ would be symmetric.
+Such $X$ has the desired property of being diagonal and positively defined, which preserves the nonnegativity of PEPS tensors obtained with the building blocks in Eq.~\eqref{BC_definition}.
+Other possible strategies to find gauges exist, e.g., trying to directly maximize the overlap $O$, which we do not explore here.